metafacture/metafacture-core/README.md

 ##### `format`

-Replaces the value with a formatted (`sprintf`-like) version.
+Replaces the value with a formatted (`sprintf`-like) version as in [java.util.Formatter](https://docs.oracle.com/javase/8/docs/api/java/util/Formatter.html)

----- TODO: THIS NEEDS MORE CONTENT -----

 ```perl
 format("<sourceField>", "<formatString>")